JacintaAshishie/LITA_Capstone_SalesData_Project/README.md

 2. Conduct customer feedback sessions in the South region and adjust product offerings within 12 weeks.
 3. Analyze February's sales strategies and implement similar tactics in July.

-By executing these strategies, we can stimulate growth, enhance customer engagement, and drive revenue increases.
+By executing these strategies, the store can stimulate growth, enhance customer engagement, and drive revenue increases.